-- If keto diarrhea does not heal over a weeks time, we should stop keto diet immediately.
+- If keto diarrhea does not heal over a weeks time, we should stop the keto diet immediately.

 Keto Diarrhea: Prologue

 In the past few years, we see keto diet making headlines for various number of times, articulating how professional athletes and celebrities get their body in shape and enhance their performance by adopting keto diet.
-I can clearly recall two articles featuring LeBron James and Halle Berry, where they explicitly expressed how keto diet help them to excel in their respective fields.
+I can clearly recall two articles featuring LeBron James and Halle Berry, where they explicitly expressed how keto diet helps them to excel in their respective fields.

 However, what never comes to the fore or makes stories is the unwarranted hassle that comes along with those benefits.
 As the third law of motion goes, “every action has its own and opposite reaction”.
-While keto diet in action, we enjoy a lot of health benefits, but, on the flip side, we face some unpleasant side-effects as reaction.
+While keto diet in action, we enjoy a lot of health benefits, but, on the flip side, we face some unpleasant side-effects as a reaction.

-While on keto diet, we tend to put a lot of weight on fat intake and take go-slow approach when it comes to carbs consumption.
+While on keto diet, we tend to put a lot of weight on fat intake and take a go-slow approach when it comes to carbs consumption.
 This sudden change in dietary habit may cause loose stools initially.
 This loose stool occurrence in keto diet is commonly referred as Keto Diarrhea.